jittu0410/django-web-genesis-project/README.md

 ## How can I deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/71ed1aee-2449-4e46-b8cc-060e0045d38b) and click on Share -> Publish.
+Simply open (https://lovable.dev/projects/71ed1aee-2449-4e46-b8cc-060e0045d38b) and click on Share -> Publish.

-## Can I connect a custom domain to my Lovable project?
+## Can I connect a custom domain to my project?

 Yes, you can!